dandean/comfydb/README.md

 # ComfyDB: an easy, unified and powerful localStorage/sessionStorage API #

-ComfyDB uses the new localStorage and sessionStorage API to enable you to store persistent data with your web applications.
+ComfyDB uses the HTML5 localStorage and sessionStorage API to enable you to store persistent data with your web applications.
 ComfyDB exposes a **robust functional API** for individual data stores on top of the rather limited [native key/value pair API](http://dev.w3.org/html5/webstorage/).